-We have audited the accompanying financial statements of the governmental activities of the New York City Transitional Finance Authority (the "Authority"), a component unit of The City of New York, as of and for the years ended June 30, 2011 and 2010, as listed in the table of contents.
+We have audited the accompanying financial statements of the governmental activities and each major fund of the New York City Transitional Finance Authority (the "Authority"), a component unit of The City of New York, as of and for the year ended June 30, 2012, which collectively comprise the basic financial statements as listed in the table of contents.
 These financial statements are the responsibility of the Authority's management.
-Our responsibility is to express an opinion on these financial statements based on our audits.
+Our responsibility is to express an opinion on these financial statements based on our audit.
+The financial statements of the Authority for the year ended June 30, 2011, were audited by other auditors whose report, dated September 28, 2011, expressed an unqualified opinion on those statements and included an explanatory paragraph that described the adoption of Governmental Accounting Standards Board Statement 54, Fund Balance Reporting and Governmental Fund Type Definitions.

-We conducted our audits in accordance with auditing standards generally accepted in the United States of America.
+We conducted our audit in accordance with auditing standards generally accepted in the United States of America.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
-An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
-An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
-We believe that our audits provide a reasonable basis for our opinion.
+An audit includes consideration of internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Authority's internal control over financial reporting.
+Accordingly, we express no such opinion.
+An audit also includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements, assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
+We believe that our audit provides a reasonable basis for our opinion.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the governmental activities of the Authority as of June 30, 2011 and 2010 and the respective changes in financial position thereof for the years then ended, in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the 2012 financial statements referred to above present fairly, in all material respects, the financial position of the governmental activities and each major fund of the Authority as of June 30, 2012, and the respective changes in financial position for the year then ended in conformity with accounting principles generally accepted in the United States of America.